Manuel Antonio National Park (Central Pacific Coast)

-The Manuel Antonio in Quepos and the Jaco areas in the Central Pacific Coast are two of Costa Rica’s top beach and nature destinations.
-This is especially so for the beaches and jungles at Manuel Antonio.
-This region includes the Marino Ballena national Park just south of Manuel Antonio which is wonderful for whale watching.
-Here is our a one minute video.
+The Manuel Antonio tropical jungle and beach area is one Costa Rica’s top beach and nature destinations.
+This region also includes the Marino Ballena National Park.
+It is just south of Manuel Antonio and it is wonderful for whale watching.

-They enjoy sandy beaches with average year-round water temperatures of 82 degrees (28° C) cooled by soft tropical breezes that comfort the soul and establish Manuel Antonio as a jungle paradise.
+Legendary sunsets over the Pacific Ocean and tropical jungle.
+White-sanded beaches.
+Year-round water temperatures of 82 degrees (28° C), cooled by soft tropical breezes that comfort the soul.
+Manuel Antonio has established itself as a jungle tropical paradise.

-Jaco, on the other hand, is really much more a party beach area, if you are looking for entertainment and hot night life but it has lots of nature oriented activities relatively nearby as well and also a great marina close by at Herradura Beach.
-Good shopping and surf nearby.
+Jaco beach, on the other hand, is much more a party beach area about entertainment and night life.
+But even then, it still features lots of nature oriented activities relatively nearby and a nice marina nearby at Herradura Beach as well.
+The beach itself is quite dangerous for swimming as it features some of the country’s most dangerous undertows.
+Good shopping and surfing nearby also.

-Activities we can arrange in these areas include: Whitewater rafting at the Savegre or Naranjo River, Carara Bilogiocal Reserve hike, hikes at the Manuel Antonio National Park Rainforest and beach, Damas Island Mangrove by boat or kayak, great sport fishing, horseback riding, zip lines, coastal kayak and Snorkeling, surf near Jaco and more.
+Bilingual guided Activities include: Whitewater rafting at the Savegre or Naranjo River, Carara Bilogiocal Reserve hike, hikes at the Manuel Antonio National Park Rainforest and beach, Damas Island Mangrove by boat or kayak, great sport fishing, horseback riding, zip lines, coastal kayak and Snorkeling, Vanilla Tour, Guided Night hikes in the Forest, Sunset Sails, and really much more.

 Weather: The average annual temperatures range from 31.7°C (89°F) on the coast to 16.7°C (62°F) inland.
 It rains more from May through June & September through November with noticeably drier days during the rest of the year.

-Approximate driving distances to Manuel Antonio (deduct 1 hour if going to Jaco): From San Jose 3 hours, from Monteverde 4 and a half hours, from Arenal 5 hours, from Jaco 1 hour, from Guanacaste 5 to 6 hours.
+Approximate driving distances to Manuel Antonio (deduct 1 hour if going to Jaco): From San Jose 3 hours.
+From Monteverde 3 and a half hours.
+From Arenal 5 hours.
+From Jaco 1 hour.
+From Guanacaste 5 to 6 hours.